njordhov/react-blockstack/README.md

 const blockstack = ReactBlockstack({appConfig})
 ````

-The `blockstack.userSession` property is available in the rare case you need to access to the blockstack SDK on toplevel.
-It is typically preferable to get `userSession` from the `useBlockstack` hook,
-ignoring the return value from `ReactBlockstack`.
+The `blockstack.userSession` property is available in case you need to access to the blockstack SDK on toplevel.
+It is typically preferable to get `userSession` from the `useBlockstack` hook, ignoring the return value from `ReactBlockstack`.

 ## React Hook for Function Components